On The Hidden Biases of Flow Matching Samplers: Related Work

-{\bf Memorization vs.\ Generalization in Generative Models.} A large body of recent work studies memorization, generalization, and interpolation phenomena in modern generative models.
+{\bf Empirical FM, memorization, and density-estimation viewpoints.} A growing body of work studies memorization, generalization, and interpolation phenomena in modern generative models.
 For diffusion models, prior work has analyzed identifiability, overfitting, and deterministic sampling behavior~\cite{pidstrigach2022score, yoon2023deterministic}.
 Further studies provide theoretical and empirical characterizations of interpolation, dataset coverage, and memorization tendencies~\cite{lyu2025resolving, scarvelis2023closed, baptista2025memorization, bertrand2025closed, chen2025interpolation}.
-Broader perspectives on generalization in flow-based and likelihood-based models appear in~\cite{zhang2025understanding, gao2024flow, li2024good, ye2025provable, reu2025gradient, li2025generation}.
-Our work contributes to this line by showing that empirical FM induces a structural bias—non-conservative velocities—that may lead to memorization-like behavior even without model approximation error.
+For flow matching more specifically, recent work connects empirical FM to kernel density estimation and minimax nonparametric rates, making explicit that finite-sample FM can be understood as an implicit distribution estimator rather than only a transport learner \cite{kunkel2025minimax}.
+Our treatment complements this line by isolating the distinction between raw empirical target plug-in and smoothed plug-in targets, and by showing that the raw empirical minimizer generically develops non-gradient structure.

+{\bf Conservativity, gauge freedom, and divergence alignment.} Recent work has emphasized that the properties of vector field beyond pointwise velocity matching can affect generative dynamics.
+Horvat and Pfister~\cite{horvat2024gauge} study gauge freedom in diffusion models, showing that vector fields need not be conservative to yield exact sampling or density estimation when the non-conservative remainder satisfies an appropriate gauge condition.
+In a complementary direction, \cite{huang2026improving} shows that conditional flow matching alone does not necessarily control the learned probability path and propose aligning both the flow and its divergence.
+Our work is related in spirit, but focuses on a different finite-sample phenomenon: after replacing the target law by an empirical or smoothed plug-in surrogate, the exact empirical FM minimizer and its flux-equivalent representatives are analyzed directly.
+In particular, flux-null vector fields preserve the prescribed empirical marginal path while changing the particle-level dynamics.

-{\bf Understanding and Improving the Sampling Process.} A complementary literature studies the dynamics and stability of generative sampling.
-This includes analyses of Lipschitz regularity and robustness~\cite{chen2025lipschitz}, entropic or kinetic regularization~\cite{stancevic2025entropic}, and methods aimed at accelerating or stabilizing the generation process~\cite{gagneux2025generation}.
+{\bf Understanding and improving the sampling process.} A complementary literature studies the dynamics and stability of generative sampling.
+This includes analyses of Lipschitz regularity and stability~\cite{chen2025lipschitz}, and methods aimed at accelerating or manipulating the generation process~\cite{gagneux2025generation, stancevic2025entropic, gupta2026sharpenflowsharpnessawaresampling}.
 For diffusion and score-based models, \cite{hurault2025score} examines how score estimation affects sampling quality.
-Our work adds to this view by characterizing the kinetic energy and tail behavior induced by empirical FM.
+Our work adds to this view by characterizing the structural loss of gradient-field behavior and the concentration of kinetic energy induced by empirical FM.